 Thanks to increases in modern technology, international trade is still thriving.
 However, the extensive amount of rising tariffs, counterfeiting and intellectual property theft, and government seizures of vessels are all creating problems for global trade right now.
 These problems appear to revolve mostly around three nations: the United States, China, and Iran.
 All three of these nations have vastly different political ideologies and all three are very powerful.

-It is unclear how the tensions between these three nations will be resolved in the future.
-However, for people around the world who work in and depend on global trade, export numbers continue to grow worldwide, new trade deals are being signed regularly, and the hope will be that current problems can be solved quickly and peacefully.
+It is unclear how the three nations will resolve the tension in the future.
+However, for people around the world who work in and depend on global trade, export numbers continue to grow worldwide.
+With new trade deals signed regularly, the hope will be that current problems can be solved quickly and peacefully.